Lumi-supercomputer/LUMI-AI-example/docs/multi_gpu_and_node.md

 ### Running the DeepSpeed example
-In this example, we use the torchrun launcher to launch the deepspeed example.
-It is also possible to launch the job using srun, in similar fashion as for the PyTorch DDP example.
+In this example, we use the `torchrun` launcher to launch the DeepSpeed example.
+It is also possible to launch the job using `srun`, in similar fashion as for the PyTorch DDP example.

-#### torchrun
+#### `torchrun`
 ##### Single-node, multi-GPU
 The jobscript to run the DeepSpeed example on a single LUMI-G node with all 4 GPUs (8 GCDs) is [run_ds_torchrun.sh](../run_ds_torchrun.sh).
 We reserve the full node and launch a single task, with 56 cpus per task: